clipmagic/ProcessRecurringEvents/README.md

 ## Installation
 * Ensure you've installed the following Core Modules:
-* 	- FieldtypeDatetime
+*	FieldtypeDatetime
-*  - FieldtypeOptions
+*  FieldtypeOptions
-*  - FieldtypeCheckbox
+*  FieldtypeCheckbox
-*  - ProcessPageClone
+*  ProcessPageClone

-* Download the zip file into your site/modules folder then expand the zip file
-* Login to ProcessWire > go to Modules > click "Refresh".
+Download the zip file into your site/modules folder then expand the zip file.
+Next, login to ProcessWire > go to Modules > click "Refresh".
 You should see a note that a new module was found.
 Install the module.

 ## Usage